wladislavk/dss-third-party/README.md

 Initial Steps for getting this setup.
 Post GIT Pull of course.

-1. ssh into the vagrant box and run and run
+1. ssh into the vagrant box
+2. open gulpfile.js and make sure phpUnit is included as a mix - mix.phpUnit();
+3. and run
 $npm install
 This will install gulp and laravel-elixer.
-2. once this install has finished you can run a sample test to make sure testing works as follows:\
+4. once this install has finished you can run a sample test to make sure testing works as follows:
 $ gulp tdd

 That's pretty much it to get started.
 All tests will reside on the default tests folder.
 There are a few examples pre-loaded in the folder.